edmunds/edmunds.github.io/_posts/2022-10-27-Edmunds-GraphQL-Federation-Adoption-part-2.md

   },
 ```

-To enforce the frontend developer to use only persisted query, a validation has been set up in the GraphQL plugin to check for the &extensions= parameter.
-The validation will cause HTTP 403, failing any usage of graphql without the Apollo-Client.
+To force frontend developers to use only persisted query, a validation has been set up in the GraphQL plugin to check for the &extensions= parameter.
+The validation will cause HTTP 403, failing any usage of Graphql without the Apollo-Client.
 This was a great feature to fail QA canary deployment for frontend developers who didn’t follow the standard.
 Since the validation happened only on HTTP GET calls, tools like GraphiQL and Voyager still worked the way they were through POST calls.
 However, later we found out that in a retried GraphQL query, the url was always provided without the persisted query hash.
-Thus, this feature was only enabled in the QA environment and never on production.
+Thus, this enforcement feature was only enabled in the QA environment and never on production.

 The benefit of Persisted Query is not limited to the bandwidth saving.
-It also helps us define limited number of queries, and use _&variables=_ well to prevent proliferation of queries.
+It also helps us define a limited number of queries, and use _&variables=_ well to prevent proliferation of queries.
 This further opens us to tracking and automated deployment.

 &nbsp;
-###GraphQL Complexity
+### GraphQL Complexity

 GraphQL provides the flexibility for developers to make their own queries, but we still want to prevent a developer from doing crazy things.
 This can be done by limiting the complexity of a query in the supergraph.
 At each GraphQL subgraph, we measured response time metric at the Resolvers (aka _DataFetchers_ in java-) by iterating them from _graphql.schema.idl.RuntimeWiring_ and wrap each _DataFetcher_ into a subclass _DataFetcher_ to plot the milliseconds that a resolver takes, sending as Statsd metrics.
 By summing up for a total cost of the query, we have an estimation in the worst case on how slow a GraphQL query may respond.
 The total cost is used as the complexity of a query.
 If the complexity is greater than a predefined max complexity value, the query needs to fail.
 The following options are added to the GraphQL _options.validationRules_:
 - [graphql-cost-analysis](https://www.npmjs.com/package/graphql-cost-analysis) for limiting the maximum complexity